BoKu123/GettingAndCleaningData-repo/CodeBook.md

  All of the above also applies to to the training datasets but the number of rows is 7352

-#Output file "MeansAndStdDev.csv" is created by
+#Output file "MeansAndStdDev.txt" is created by

  combining rows for "X-train" and "X-test" files.
 These files contains the recorded measurements